alieftekhar33/Test/README.md

 ### Setup

-Clone this repository to your desired folder:
+Clone this repository with git clone to your desired folder.

 <!--
 Example commands: